The Hong Kong University of Science and Technology

 With a population of seven million, Hong Kong is the world’s eleventh largest trading economy and has the second busiest container port globally.
 It is a vibrant, cosmopolitan city where Chinese traditions coexist with the latest world trends.
 Chinese art and culture are available alongside western performing and visual arts, including Chinese and Western films, international pop tours, and clubs.
 Colorful Chinese festivals provide insight into some of the traditions of China’s 500-year-old culture.
 Returned to Chinese sovereignty in 1997, the flow of people, goods and vehicles between Hong Kong and Mainland China have been expanding rapidly.

-Other business courses may be submitted for UF equivalency.
 Please see an academic advisor for information pertaining to requesting additional equivalencies.

 Language of Instruction